 Furthermore, we cannot guarantee that any patents will be issued from any pending or future owned or licensed patent applications.
 Thus, even if our patent applications issue as patents, they may not issue in a form that will provide us with meaningful protection, prevent competitors from competing with us or otherwise provide us with any competitive advantage.
 In addition, third parties may be able to develop products that are similar to, or better than, ours in a way that is not covered by the claims of our patents, or may have blocking patents that could prevent us from marketing our products or practicing our own patented technology.
 Moreover, patents have a limited lifespan.
-In the United States, the natural expiration of a patent protection for current or future product candidates, we may be open to competition from generic versions of such potential products.
+In the United States, the natural expiration of a patent is generally 20 years after it is filed.
+Various extensions may be available; however the life of a patent, and the protection it affords, is limited.
+Without patent protection for current or future product candidates, we may be open to competition from generic versions of such potential products.
 Given the amount of time required for the development, testing and regulatory review of new product candidates, patents protecting such candidates might expire before or shortly after such candidates are commercialized.
 As a result, our owned and licensed patent portfolio may not provide us with sufficient rights to exclude others from commercializing products similar or identical to those we or our collaborators may develop.